AdobeDocs/analytics-platform.en/help/use-cases/data-export/export-full-table.md

 description: Describes how to use the Export full table functionality to validate your data or use your data for AI / ML.
 solution: Customer Journey Analytics
 feature: Use Cases
-hide: yes
-hidefromtoc: yes
 role: Admin
 ---

 # Export full table

-This article outlines how the [!DNL Customer Journey Analytics BI extension] can be used to implement the following [data export use cass](overview.md):
+This article outlines how the [!DNL Customer Journey Analytics BI extension] can be used to implement the following [data export use case](overview.md):

 - Data Validation
 - Readiness for AI / ML